ajancheta/lets-roll/README.md

 ## Description

-This is an application that connects jiu jitsu practicioners, as well as people who are interested in starting jiu jitsu, to free open mat sessions in Portland, OR.
-Helping people perfect their craft.
+Let's Roll is an application to help people perfect their craft.
+It connects Brazilian jiu jitsu practicioners, as well as people who are interested in starting jiu jitsu, to free open mat sessions in Portland, OR.

-In the world of jiu jitsu, many academies will hold open mat sessions that are free of cost!
-These events take place at designated hours on a specific day, and having an application that holds that specific information can efficently connect people to a school in their vicinity.
-It is a community where people will "roll" (wrestle) with each other for fun.
+In the world of jiu jitsu, to "roll" with someone means live sparring, which the most important part of Brazilian Jiu Jitsu.
+Many academies will hold "open mat", welcome to everyone of all levels and backgrounds, where people roll together at no cost!
+During the open mat the clock is set to 5 minutes (or more) for each round.
+These events take place at designated hours on a specific day, and having an application that holds that information can efficently connect people to a school in their vicinity.
+It invites not only the jiu jitsu community but people who are interested in the jiu jitsu culture.

 ## Technologies Used